RedRrox/redrrox.github.io/README.md

     <section class="fade">
         <h1>About Me</h1>
         <p>🎮 Welcome to My Gaming Universe 🎥<br><br>
         This isn’t just a website — this is my battlefield.
-I’m a passionate gamer and content creator on a mission to level up every single day.
-Gaming is not just a hobby for me, it’s a lifestyle.
-I create high-quality gameplay videos, exciting live streams, walkthroughs, and tips & tricks.</p>
+I’m a passionate gamer and content creator on a mission to level up every single day.</p>
     </section>

     <section id="contact" class="fade">